yunguan-wang/SPROD/README.md

 Feature extraction (with matching image) or generation (without matching image) is wrapped up in the `sprod.py` script.
 The process is summerized briefly in below.

 #### Dataset with a matching image
 Sprod works best when the spatial dataset contains a matching image (such as 10X Visium).
-For this type of datasets, Sprod will extract image features using the `feature_extraction.extract_img_features` function, which will look at image patches around each spot and extract intensity and texture features.
+For this type of datasets, Sprod will extract image features using the [extract_img_features](https://github.com/yunguan-wang/SPROD/blob/master/sprod/feature_extraction.py#L29) function, which will look at image patches around each spot and extract intensity and texture features.
 The shape of the image patch can be specified using the `--feature_mask_shape` parameter.
 For Dataset in which sequencing spots, the region of interest can be the exact sequencing spot ('spot'), or a rectangular box surrounding each spot ('block).

 Note: for block mask shape, the `Row` and `Col` columns must be present in the `Spot_metadata.csv` file.

 #### Dataset without a matching image
 Sometimes the ST dataset does not have a matching image, such as those from the Slide-Seq platform and a Visium dataset without high-resolution image.
 In this case, Sprod will apply soft clustering on the spots based on gene expression and will use the cluster identities/probabilities as the input features for denoising, which we call pseudo-image features.
-Sprod does this through calling the `pseudo_image_gen.make_pseudo_img` function.
+Sprod does this through calling the [make_pseudo_img](https://github.com/yunguan-wang/SPROD/blob/master/sprod/pseudo_image_gen.py#L71) function.

-#### Handling very big spatial dataset
+### Handling very big spatial dataset
 Sprod works well with datasets of thousands of sequencing spots/beads.
 However, for large datasets with tens of thousands of spots/beads, special operations must be performed so that Sprod can run smoothly.
 Srpod employs a splitting-stitching scheme to facilitate large dataset processing.
 Each Slide-seq dataset is randomly (not dependent on spatial location) divided into n (10 by default) equal-sized subsets, and this process is repeated b (10 by default) times.
 Then, Sprod denoising is performed on each of the n * b subsets and the denoised results are concatenated.
 Each spot is exactly denoised b times, and the concatenated denoised data from the n sampling batches are averaged so that the randomness resulting from the sub-sampling procedure is averaged out.

-### Parameters
+### List of Parameters
 ```
 positional arguments: